rewitt94/Raindrops/README.md

 ```

-To instantiate the fizzbuzz function (if you prefer the classics).
+To instantiate the fizzbuzz function (if you prefer the classics):

 ```javascript